Higher-genus quasimap wall-crossing via localization

-$z_1$ and $z_2$ each vanish at exactly one point (the ``ramification points" of $C_e$), and all of the marked points, all of the nodes, and all of the degree of $L_1|_{C_e}$ is concentrated at the ramification points.
+and which has two distinguished ``ramification points" $q_1$, $q_2$.
+The section $z_1$ vanishes nowhere except possibly at $q_1$, while $z_2$ vanishes only at $q_2$, and all of the marked points, all of the nodes, and all of the degree of $L_1|_{C_e}$ is concentrated at $q_1$ and $q_2$.
 That is,

-so if both ramification points are special points, it follows that $\deg(L_1|_{C_e}) =0$. \item Each vertex $v$ for which $j(v) = 0$ (with certain unstable exceptional cases noted below) corresponds to a maximal sub-curve $C_v$ of $C$ over which $z_1 \equiv 0$, and each vertex $v$ for which $j(v) = \infty$ (again with some exceptions) corresponds to a maximal sub-curve over which $z_2 \equiv 0$.
-The label $g(v)$ denotes the genus of $C_v$, the label $\beta(v)$ denotes the degree of $L_1|_{C_v}$, and the legs incident to $v$ indicate the marked points on $C_v$. \item A vertex $v$ is unstable if stable quasi-maps of the type described above do not exist.
-In this case, $v$ corresponds to a single point of the component $C_e$ for each adjacent edge $e$, which may be a node at which $C_e$ meets $C_{e'}$, a marked point of $C_e$, or a basepoint on $C_e$ of order $\beta(v)$. \end{itemize}
+so if both ramification points are special points, it follows that the degree of $L_1|_{C_e}$ is zero. \item Each vertex $v$ for which $j(v) = 0$ (with certain unstable exceptional cases noted below) corresponds to a maximal sub-curve $C_v$ of $C$ over which $z_1 \equiv 0$, and each vertex $v$ for which $j(v) = \infty$ (again with some exceptions) corresponds to a maximal sub-curve over which $z_2 \equiv 0$.
+The label $g(v)$ denotes the genus of $C_v$, the label $\beta(v)$ denotes the degree of $L_1|_{C_v}$, and the legs incident to $v$ indicate the marked points on $C_v$. \item A vertex $v$ is unstable if stable quasimaps of the type described above do not exist.
+In this case, $v$ corresponds to a single point of the component $C_e$ for each adjacent edge $e$, which may be a node at which $C_e$ meets $C_{e'}$, a marked point of $C_e$, or a basepoint on $C_e$ of order $\beta(v)$.
+(It is possible to have $\beta(v) = 0$, in which case $v$ corresponds to a nonspecial point that is not a basepoint.) \end{itemize}